 How to Use

-- Fill the muslin bag with 1/4 cup of herbs and add to baby’s warm bath water.
+- Fill the muslin bag with 3 to 4 tablespoons of herbs and add to baby’s warm bath water.

 - Squeeze bag to release the botanical essence.